noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/privateLink.md

   - you no longer need a NAT Gateway/public IP to reach out of the VPC
   - PrivateLink: enables this application to reach out to other services
-  - VPC endpoint: enables other applications to reach into this private resource
+  - VPC endpoint: enables other applications to reach into this private resource -

 ### OSI Model

 - layer 4: network load balancer
 - layer 3: gateway load balancer

+### Endpoint types

+#### VPC

+- interface VPC endpoints: connect you to services hosted by AWS Partners and supported solutions available in AWS Marketplace.

+#### Gateway Load Balancer

+- Gateway Load Balancer endpoints: security and performance for virtual network appliances or custom traffic inspection logic.

 ## considerations